mlang789/steam-project/README.md

 ## Evaluation
 Generated reviews are evaluated using:
-- **automatic sentiment compliance**, measured with a baseline classifier
+- **automatic sentiment compliance**, measured with a lightweight classifier
 - **simple structural checks** (e.g., word count constraints)
 - qualitative analysis of realism, repetitiveness, and Steam-like style